SCRT-HQ/VaporShell/docs/glossary/Add-VSGlueDatabaseDatabaseInput.md

----
-layout: glossary
-title: Add-VSGlueDatabaseDatabaseInput
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSGlueDatabaseDatabaseInput

 ## SYNOPSIS
-Adds an AWS::Glue::Database.DatabaseInput resource property to the template
+Adds an AWS::Glue::Database.DatabaseInput resource property to the template.
+The structure used to create or update a database.

 ## SYNTAX